 Norwegian Hull Club's Internal Academy focuses on structuring and aligning leadership development and employee development.
-The Internal Academy is an arena for developing and strengthening a common culture across departments, as well as being an important arena for
+The Internal Academy is an arena for developing and strengthening a common culture across departments, as well as being an important arena for knowledge sharing.
+It is also an important part of The Club's onboarding and strategic competence development processes.
+Through the Internal Academy, a wide variety of training activities are organised and offered.

-Key IndicatorsPermanent employees
+Key Indicators Permanent employees